mganjoo/gchessboard/docs/index.md

 <g-chess-board></g-chess-board>

-All this does is to render an empty chess board with default bundled colors and styles.
-For a more interesting board, we will have to override some attributes.
+This renders an chess board with default bundled colors and styles, but with no pieces on it.
+For a more interesting board, we will have to override some additional attributes.

 ## Setting a custom position